ecssiah/libgdx-and-jruby/README.md

     LwjglApplication.new(TestGame.new, "Test Game", 800, 600, true)

 That's pretty much it.
-This should display a black window if we add the 'src/util/Initializer.rb' script.
-Which is just a convenience to avoid having imports clutter up all of your scripts.
+This should display a black window if we add the Initializer.rb script to 'src/util'.
+This is just a convenience to avoid having imports clutter up all of your scripts.
 For now, this is all that is needed.

     require 'java'